tolastarras/tolastarras/README.md

 ### Hi there!
 I'm Rafael 👋

 ### About Me
-I am a Full Stack Developer from Jacksonville, Florida.
-I enjoy building everything from small business sites to rich interactive web apps.
-I am a dynamic and detail-oriented full stack developer who likes to build elegant, reliable and user-friendly solutions effectivelly and efficiently.
+Full Stack Developer based in Jacksonville, Florida.
+I enjoy building everything from small business websites to rich interactive web applications.
+As a dynamic and detail-oriented developer, I specialize in creating elegant, reliable, and user-friendly solutions efficiently.

 ## 🛠️ Tech Stack